trirdev/profile-card/src/pages/index.md

 # User avatar to display, can be external link or a path to an image from public folder
 avatar: "https://cdn.discordapp.com/avatars/418306434317680641/b2dbf8037d99af65706882bbdf6390df.png"
 # Discord custom nickname set above
-displayName: "Domin"
+displayName: "Chase Wilson, the pro haxor."
 # Username on discord, follows the case you set, won't track your Discord account e.g. "Domin#2874" or "dominnya"
-username: "dominnya"
+username: "chase.wilson"
 # Discord status, can be "online-mobile", "online", "idle", "do-not-disturb", "invisible" or "streaming"
-status: "online"
+status: "do-not-disturb"
 # Badges next to avatar, some badges need metadata such as "date" or "username"
 # all names are available at public/badges/margins folder
 badges:
   "hypesquad-balance":
-  "active-developer":
   # An example of metadata usage, you may uncomment following lines by removing "#":
   # "nitro":
   #   date: "13 May 2020"
-  "legacy-username":
+  # "legacy-username":
     username: "Domin#2874"
 # Roles in profile: Key name stands for the label, value is the color
 roles: